weinoose/PYTHON/src/digit-identifier/README.md

 This project was prepared to recognize and predict handwriting digits using the tensorflow backend.

-In order, you have to install additional packages to work with this repository :
+In order, you have to install additional packages at below to work with this repository.

 ```bash
 pip install tensorflow